dtoczala/ibm-cloud-landing-page/README.md

 ## DevOps

-The Bluemix platform supports a variety of DevOps services, which help organizations create software development toolchains and environments for doing [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Delivery (CD)](https://en.wikipedia.org/wiki/Continuous_delivery).
+The IBM Cloud platform supports a variety of DevOps services, which help organizations create software development toolchains and environments for doing [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) and [Continuous Delivery (CD)](https://en.wikipedia.org/wiki/Continuous_delivery).
 These allow you to provide an Agile development environment where changes are built and deployed in an automated manner, allowing teams to move quickly into development environments, integrating code as they deliver.

 ### References for Further Reading
-- [Quickly Develop, Build, and Deploy Applications on IBM Cloud with DevOps services - Part 1](https://www.ibm.com/blogs/bluemix/2017/07/quickly-develop-build-deploy-applications-ibm-cloud-devops-services/) - Steve Weaver goes through deploying a toolchain and setting up a development pipeline on Bluemix.
+- [Quickly Develop, Build, and Deploy Applications on IBM Cloud with DevOps services - Part 1](https://www.ibm.com/blogs/bluemix/2017/07/quickly-develop-build-deploy-applications-ibm-cloud-devops-services/) - Steve Weaver goes through deploying a toolchain and setting up a development pipeline on the IBM Cloud.
-- [Quickly Develop, Build, and Deploy Applications on IBM Cloud with DevOps services - Part 2](https://grunt) - Steve Weaver goes through the steps to deploy a toolchain for an already existing application on Bluemix.
+- [Quickly Develop, Build, and Deploy Applications on IBM Cloud with DevOps services - Part 2](https://grunt) - Steve Weaver goes through the steps to deploy a toolchain for an already existing application on the IBM Cloud.
 - [Master continuous integration and delivery with the IBM Devops Toolchain](https://www.ibm.com/blogs/bluemix/2016/08/master-continuous-integration-delivery-ibm-devops-toolchain/) - good article, worth the time to check out.
 - [Integrate Jenkins with your toolchain to send job notifications, track code deployments](https://www.ibm.com/blogs/bluemix/2017/06/integrate-jenkins-to-your-toolchain/) - guidance on how to integrate your Jenkins server into an IBM DevOps Toolchain that deploys your applications to the IBM Cloud.
 The integrations here are really nice - Slack notifications, PagerDuty alerts, etc.